ioannis-e/win32-framework/samples/CommonDialogs/Readme.txt

   extension, file dialog filter, and candidate information that will appear in the AboutBox when activated.
 It also provides the size of the maximum Most Recently Used (MRU) file list.

-* Use of the Win32++ CArchive class to store and retrieve the frame settings (including MRU list, status and toolbar display switches, and window placement), as well as perhaps some document status data.
-The frame's persistent data is  stored in the path named

-    <app_data_path>\win32++\CommonDialogs.arc

-  where <the app_data_path> is found using the Win32++ GetAppDataPath() function.

 * Use of the entire Win32++ common dialog classes (CFontDialog, CColorDialog, CFileDialog, CFindReplace, CPrintDialog, and CPageSetupDialog) for selection